How to Choose and Develop a Writing Idea [With Examples]

 Answer the questions in writing – don’t just think through the answers.
 You’ll be pushed to think more rigorously, and you’ll have a record of your ideas.

-Some obvious questions come up for me when I look at that idea:
+Some immediate questions come up for me when I look at that idea:

 #3: Create an Outline